Up here in Vermont, the winters are long. For me, this means months spent curled up by the wood stove with a book and a cat on my lap.

 How to Compost

 Before you start, be sure to suit up with gloves, eye protection, and a mask to avoid any potential irritation to the skin, eyes, or lungs.
+Also, ensure that the ashes have completely cooled before handling them.

 Sprinkle the ash onto your compost pile along with the appropriate ratio of brown and green material.